ecomods/patternscaper/function_specifications.md

 - `steepness` (numeric): Steepness of the transition (default: 2)
 - `rotation` (numeric): Angle to rotate landscape in degrees (default: 0)
 - `seed` (integer): Random seed for reproducibility (default: NULL)
+- `as_raster` (logical): Whether to return a SpatRaster (default: TRUE)
+- `crs` (character): CRS if returning as raster (default: NULL)

 **Output:**
+- If as_raster=TRUE: SpatRaster with diffuse treeline (decreasing probability with row)
-- SpatRaster: Binary landscape with diffuse treeline (decreasing probability with row)
+- If as_raster=FALSE: Matrix with diffuse treeline (decreasing probability with row)

 **Description:**
 1. If seed is not NULL, sets random seed
 2. Creates a matrix where probability of tree presence decreases with row index
 3. For each cell, assigns 1 with probability = 1 - (normalized_row)^steepness
-4. Converts matrix to raster
-5. If rotation != 0, rotates landscape
+4. If rotation != 0, rotates landscape matrix
+5. If as_raster=TRUE, converts to SpatRaster
-6. Returns the resulting landscape
+6. Returns the landscape in the requested format

 ### `create_landscape_curvy_treeline`